 - No batter required!
 Most fried pickles use a thin batter and are deep fried.
 These use a simple breading, which I find is less messy and easier to do.

-- Flavour: These are tangy, as a good pickle should be!
+- Flavour: These are tangy, as a good pickle should be - including homemade pickles too!
 You get great flavour from the extra dried dill in the breading.
 The brine-y flavour, with the smokey dipping sauce, is the perfect appetizer or starter.

 - Ease: These air fryer pickles are EASY!
 Since thickly sliced pickles are easy to find in your grocery store, there is little prep required.
 Set up a breading station, toss in the air fryer, and you're set!